jbossdemocentral/jboss-keynote-demo-2014/README.md

 8. Ensure standalone MQ broker exits, view in the MQ tab on the runtime page, see example image below.

-9. Create Twitter and Salesforce containers in Fuse using above created profiles, see Twitter image below for example.
+9. Create Twitter (first)and Salesforce(second) containers in Fuse using above created profiles, see Twitter image below for example.

 10. Tweet message with hashtags #demoup or #demodown, should trigger twitter route and salesforce routes, see example images below.